If you are a chocolate mint lover, these Grasshopper Cookies are calling your name! They are the perfect treat to enjoy at any time of year.

 Don’t get these confused with those thin mint cookies from the Girl Scout troops.
 These Grasshopper cookies pack a way bigger flavor.
-There are layers of lovely mint and chocolate with the cookie base and then you top them with the Ande’s Mints, this is where you insert the chefs kiss hand.
+There are layers of lovely mint and chocolate with the cookie base and then you top them with the Ande’s Mints.

 Some people don’t have the same affection for mint and chocolate as I do and for those who don’t, I would recommend a different cookie to bake this weekend.
 These soft baked pumpkin chocolate chip cookies are divine!
 Or maybe you like more of a shortbread cookie and if that is the case, I highly recommend these Strawberry Shortbread Cookies.